tylerharter/cs301-projects/fall19/p8/stage1.md

 #### Question 16: how many unique genres are there in the dataset?

-Think about whether you can write a function that helps you with Q17 and Q18 at the same time.
+Think about whether you can write a function that helps you with Q16 and Q17 at the same time.

 #### Question 17: how many unique director names are there in the dataset?